Ballet Under the Stars returns Sept. 8

 “Fountain Hills is really important because many of our patrons live there and it’s such a beautiful outdoor venue to enjoy ballet,” said Ballet Arizona Director of Marketing Mallory Porter.

-Porter is always happy to see Fountain Hills come up as one of the few sites in the Valley that she can count on to host the community-based performance.
+Porter said she is always happy to see Fountain Hills come up as one of the few sites in the Valley that she can count on to host the community-based performance.

-“We’ve been doing Ballet Under the Stars for more than 20 years, so we know we will always get a good turnout in Fountain Hills,” Porter said.
-“We urge everyone in the community to see Phoenix’s premier ballet perform in a community setting.”
+“We urge everyone in the community to see Phoenix’s premier ballet perform in a community setting,” Porter said.

-Ballet Under the Stars is Ballet Arizona’s flagship community engagement program where the community can gather and enjoy an evening of dance.
+Ballet Under the Stars is Ballet Arizona’s flagship community engagement program where the community can gather and enjoy an evening of dance near the Fountain Park amphitheater.

-“Ballet can sometimes be perceived as being a stuffy old or elite art form and it’s really not the case,” a press release said of the event.
-“That’s why we bring dance out of the traditional atmosphere so that people can feel like they are able to participate.”

 The Town of Fountain Hills Park Lead Joe Beauvais is already hard at work preparing the space for Ballet Under the Stars and other upcoming outdoor events.